Cologne's Christmas Markets are the ones to visitAll you need to know about this magical German market

-The markets have continually evolved and in Cologne there are 6 Christmas markets sprinkled around the city, which all have their own unique theme.
+The markets have continually evolved, and in Cologne, there are numerous Christmas markets sprinkled around the city, all with their unique theme.

-The centre piece for this market is the 25 meter tall Christmas tree that has hundreds of tiny lights draped from it, to give the effect of a twinkling parasol folding around you.
+The centrepiece of this market is the 25-metre tall Christmas tree that has hundreds of tiny lights draped from it, to give the effect of a twinkling parasol folding around you.
 This is particularly wonderful on a misty evening with darkness drawing in.

-We have sooo many memories & keepsakes from our Cologne Christmas market trips, that it’s struggle to condense them all.
+We have sooo many memories & keepsakes from our Cologne Christmas market trips that it is a struggle to condense them all.

 The elves theme is carried through the whole market, with little beings hanging and appearing from where you would least expect it.

-Here you can also find the amazing ice rink that loops around the statue of Friedrich Wilhelm III.
+Here you can also find the fantastic ice rink that loops around the statue of Friedrich Wilhelm III.

 Market of Angels is the temporary home of the Kathe Wohlfahrt store.
 If you want to look around, arrive early as there are often queues out the door.

 It is also where we have our heiße Schokolade mit Baileys at the Engelbar.
 That is a hot chocolate with Baileys, and if it sounds good it's because it is.
 Have that after visiting the Kathe Wohlfahrt store or you might end up purchasing more than you planned!

 Market no. 4 is the ‘Village of St Nicholas’ located in Rudolfplatz.